Why does some jewelry cause allergic reactions and What Can You Do About it?

 What is Jewelry Allergy, and What Causes it?

-Other metals commonly found in jewelry that can cause allergies include copper, brass, and bronze.
-In addition to metals, some people may also be allergic to certain types of gemstones, such as pearls, and the adhesives and glues used to bond them to the jewelry.
+Other metals commonly found in jewelry that cause allergies include copper, brass, and bronze.
+In addition to metals, some people may be allergic to certain types of gemstones, such as pearls, and the adhesives and glues used to bond them to the jewelry.

 1. Stop Wearing those Items